Testing for dyslexia is usually sought for a variety of reasons.

-- The school assessment process is taking too long and their child is falling further and further behind.
+- The school assessment process is taking too long and their child is falling behind.

-- They may be looking for a completely independent view about what their child needs in the way of support.
+- They may be looking for an independent view about what their child needs in the way of support.

-- There might be a dispute as to whether the problem the child is experiencing is dyslexia or not.
+- There might be a difference of opinion as to whether the problem the child is experiencing is dyslexia or not.